rashanaz/DyRC_VG/README.md

    1. data_generation :: generate Duffing data
    2. DyRC_VG :: reservoir computing ER, DyRC-VG and dense ER
    3. DyRC_VG_16 :: reservoir computing ER, DyRC-VG 16
+   4. DyRC_VG_16_compare_sparsity :: additional studies with ER graphs with sparsity comparable to the graphs from VG 16.
+Attention, this code does not generate VGs, it uses the ones computed in DyRC_VG_16.

 ### 1. To reproduce figures:
 run different figure_xy.py